dineshsaklda/first-demo/README.md

 # first-demo
-this is first Git &amp; Github
+this is first Git &amp; Github.